1 Getting started with otrace and oshell¶

 1.9 Preserving trace contexts¶

-Only a limited number of trace contexts (controlled by set max_recent
+Only a limited number of trace contexts (controlled by set max_recent)

 are retained in memory.
 If there are too many contexts, the oldest

-command can be used to preserve
+contexts are deleted.
+The save command can be used to preserve

 trace contexts in memory.
-The set pickle_file
+The set pickle_file command can be used

 to specify a pickle database file in which to save all trace